|

 We answer, seriously and repeatedly, that we

-are Christ's full and complete presence on earth today.
+are Christ's full and complete presence on Earth today.
+(The word, Catholic, besides meaning universal also means a faith according to its totality.)
 We

 cooperate with God to build God's kingdom in this world.